goptics/varmq/docs/API_REFERENCE.md

 - `Result() (R, error)`

   - Blocks until the job completes and returns the result and any error.

-- `WaitForError() error`

-  - Blocks until an error is received on the error channel.

 - `Errors() <-chan error`